DLISWriter and auxiliary objects¶

 The object also keeps track of the total size (in bytes) of the file as it is being created.

-is to gather bytes of the created visible records
+The role of BufferedOutput is to gather bytes of the created visible records

-and periodically call the write_bytes()
+and periodically call the write_bytes() of the ByteWriter to send the collected

 bytes to the file and clear its internal cache, getting ready for receiving more bytes.

-The size of the gathered bytes chunk is user-tunable through output_chunk_size
+The size of the gathered bytes chunk is user-tunable through output_chunk_size argument to the

-method of the DLISFile
+write() method of the DLISFile.

 It can be adjusted to tackle the tradeoff between the amount of data stored in memory at any given point